TimothyLam727/cse15l-lab-reports/lab1.md

    * The given path was **/home/lecture1/Hello.java**
    * Since there aren't any files or folders inside **Hello.java**, the terminal couldn't really print anything from **Hello.java**, and resulted in printing the absolute path of **Hello.java**
+   * I believe this is an error.
+It is not quite right to put a path of a file as an argument of ```ls```. ```ls``` is used to print the files and folders of the targeted directory. ```/home/lecture1/Hello.java``` is not a directory but a file.
+It contains no files nor folders, therefore, the terminal wouldn't be able to print out the "content" of this file, and return the absolute path of the file.

 ---